 There are several key lessons learned from this PIE project.

-- Although Defect Prevention is considered an SEI/CMM Level-5 KPA, we found that a strong Level-3 organization, with a Defect Prevention infrastructure, can build an effective Defect Prevention Process, and obtain excellent results.
+- Although DP is considered an SEI/CMM Level-5 KPA, we found that a strong Level-3 organization, with a DP infrastructure, can build an effective DP process, and obtain excellent results.

-- The primary cause of defects as classified by the development team is oversight, or human error (almost 75% ).
-Our experience shows that the term “oversight” is too broad and should be broken down somewhat, probably based on the Beizer classifications of those defects, which were categorized as “oversight”.
+- The primary cause of defects as classified by the development team is oversight, or human error (almost 75 percent).
+Our experience shows that the term “oversight” is too broad and should be broken down somewhat, probably based on the Beizer classifications of those defects, which were categorized as “oversight.”

-- In order for the Defect Prevention process to be effective, the software teams need in-depth training and initial support in using the taxonomy and performing the root cause analysis.
+- In order for the DP process to be effective, the software teams need in-depth training and initial support in using the taxonomy and performing the root cause analysis.